bohrium/perturb/rebut/synth.markdown

 valid in each short-term patch of SGD's trajectory.

-We now show our un-resummed predictions failing beyond small ηT (e.g. after CIFAR accu. moves ~1 point).
-Next to Fig 6a (successful T=10000 prediction on synthetic data), we now show an entropic force for CIFAR (T=1000) init'd in a valley.
-Our η^3 predictions explain ~**XXX**% of the variance in final weights.
+We now show our un-resummed predictions failing beyond small ηT (e.g. after FASHION accu. moves ~0.5 points (now T=100 instead of 10)).
+We will also supplement Fig 6a (successful T=10000 prediction on synthetic data) with a CIFAR analogue, where the weights are initialized in a valley.

-Fine-tuners such as MAML seek models near local minima tunable to new data within small T, a setting matched to the assumptions of our theory.
+Fine-tuners (e.g. MAML) seek models near local minima tunable to new data within small T, a setting matched to our theory's assumptions.

 **TERMINOLOGY**

 * "renorm.": we thank R1 for their incisive comments.
-We have no UV divergences, so we now use "resummation".
+Lacking UV divergences, we now write "resummation".
   * "eta·T finite, η small": Yes!
-As η→0 with ηT fixed, SGD becomes ODE, and summing diagrams with f fuzzy ties give the order-f corrections due to η⪈0.
+As η→0 with ηT fixed, SGD becomes ODE, and the diagrams with f fuzzy ties sum to the order-f correction due to η⪈0.
 Still, even for a quadratic landscape, each such correction involves unboundedly many diagrams; resummation remedies this.
   * "2-edged terms dominate": for fixed ηT, each resummed term with d